r-narayanan4/DevOps-recap-interview-qa/DevOps-recap-qa.md

 My previous company underwent downsizing due to a limited number of projects, which resulted in my position being impacted.
 I am now looking for new opportunities to leverage my skills and contribute to a growing team.

+or

+Due to a lack of projects, my prior employer had to downsize, which affected my position.
+Right now, I'm searching for fresh chances to use my abilities and support a developing group.

 My previous company downsized due to fewer projects, so I'm now excited to find new opportunities where I can contribute and grow."

 ### 3. What is your expected salary?